 Of course, it’s also a mistake to use your business phone number or email address on your resume.

-Did you know it’s also a bad idea to use that company email address when you open a LinkedIn account, even if the email address isn’t visible in your profile?
+Did you know it’s also risky to use that company email address when you open a LinkedIn account, even if the email address isn’t visible in your profile?

 The reason is this: You would probably like to keep your LinkedIn account when you leave, but it’s not unknown for employers to claim that a departing employee’s contacts belong to the company and not the individual.
 (This is more common in occupations like sales, where contacts function like a capital asset.)
 Using your personal email address can support your argument that the account and the contacts are your own personal property.
 This can be a gray area, legally, so little things like the email address can add up.